Cycling74/rnbo.unity.audioplugin/docs/GUIDE.md

 Here, we create a class property of type `QuantizedBuffersHelper` and another of type `QuantizedBuffersHandle`.
 We'll use the first to ensure that our script targets the specific instance of our plugin that we want.

-We then access the helper's `Plugin` member, which is a `QuantizedBuffersHandle` in order to gain access to methods of the handle that can get or set parameters, send and receive messages, and otherwise interact with the RNBO device.
+Then, in our `Start()` method, we access the helper's `Plugin` member, which is a `QuantizedBuffersHandle`, in order to gain access to methods of the handle that can get or set parameters, send and receive messages, and otherwise interact with the RNBO device.

 ## Getting and Setting Parameters